Quick Answer

 Prices from Screwfix and Toolstation, March 2026.
 All prices include VAT unless noted.

 The biggest cost is not the fixings themselves, it is the callbacks from using the wrong ones.
 A box of GripIt fixings for a TV mount costs £15.
 A callback to re-mount a TV that fell off a plasterboard wall costs half a day plus materials plus reputation damage.
 Spend the extra pound on the right fixing first time.
+If you want to track material costs accurately across jobs, our free job estimate spreadsheet template includes a dedicated materials column with auto-calculated margins.

 The 10 most common fixing mistakes